Tiramisu-Compiler/tiramisu-compiler.github.io/index.md

     * It can express programs with cycles in their data-flow graph (e.g., RNNs).
     * It supports naturally non-rectangular iteration spaces.
     * It uses dependence analysis to guarantee the correctness of optimizations.
+* Tiramisu provides a platform for research on using machine learning for automatic optimization (it has an automatic code generator, examples of performance models, ...).

 ## Performance in Deep Learning